Greetings Card (FSC Board)

 Region: South America

-For this subject I decided to use watercolours.
-The body of the beetle was iridescent, the body shimmered with a myriad of colours that appeared to change with the light.
-Until I started this watercolour painting I was unaware as to how beautifully striking these insects can be.
+For this subject, I decided to use watercolours.
+The body of the beetle was iridescent, the body shimmered with a myriad of colours that appeared to change with the light and until I started this watercolour painting I was unaware of how beautifully striking these insects can be.

-There are 370,000 species of beetle described to date and a number are of relatively large size, have remarkable forms and bright, often metallic, colours.
-Studies of the immensely rich insect faunas of tropical rain forests is still in its infancy.
-Recent investigations has led entomologists to predict that many beetle species still await discovery.
+There are 370,000 species of beetle described to date and a number are of relatively large size, have remarkable forms, and bright, often metallic, colours.
+Studies of the immensely rich insect fauna of tropical rainforests are still in their infancy.
+Recent investigations have led entomologists to predict that many beetle species still await discovery.